digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/gitsync.md

 - Once you are in the **Repository Settings**, expand the **Deploy Keys** section.
 - Click on the **Add new deploy key** button.
 - Give your key a descriptive title.
-- In the **Key** field, paste the SSH key you generated in ToolJet's Configure Git tab during the previous step.
+- In the **Key** field, paste the SSH key you generated in JumpStart's Configure Git tab during the previous step.
 - Enable the **Grant write permissions to this key** checkbox.
 We need this permission to push changes to the repository.
 - Click **Add key** to save.